-Both beginning and experienced growers can start saving heirloom garden seed, resulting in substantial annual savings and ever increasing self-sufficiency.
+Both beginning and experienced growers can start saving garden seed, resulting in substantial annual savings and ever increasing self-sufficiency.
 Seed Saving is not only fun, it’s an important way to perpetuate plants and to ensure the genetic diversity of the world’s food crops, which are eroding at an unprecedented and accelerating rate.
-To do so successfully, you must be familiar with the basics.
+To do so successfully, you must be familiar with the basic techniques.

 Gardeners have been saving seed ever since we settled into one place and started growing our own food.
 Thanks to seed saving, and passing them down from one generation to the next, we have the heirloom seeds and plant varieties that are so prized today.
 It’s only since the end of World War II that growers have had the option of buying affordable, high quality commercial seeds; before that saving your own seeds or trading with neighbors was the only way to procure prospective plants.